pandavan/AudVLC/README.md

 #Stoping Streaming (IMPORTANT)

 - You have to press OK to stop the streaming process
-- else you have to kill VLC process
+- else you have to kill VLC process manually